qmlbook/qmlbook/docs/qmlstart/qmlstart.rst

 .. note::

     Before we go into details, let me introduce some helper elements.
 The red, blue, green, lighter and darker squares.
 Each of these components contains a 48x48 pixels colorized rectangle.
-As reference here is the source code for the ``RedSquare``:
+As a reference here is the source code for the ``RedSquare``:

     .. literalinclude:: src/positioners/RedSquare.qml
         :start-after: M1>>